/Insights

 • Portfolio-wide decarbonisation strategies

-How Scottish EPC Reform Affects Commercial Property Value
+How Will Scottish EPC Reform Affect Commercial Property Value?

 Energy performance is increasingly tied to investment risk.
 Under the new EPC regime: